SignPath/website/docs/documentation/trusted-build-systems/gitlab.md

 - `signed-artifact-download-url`: The url of the signed artifact in SignPath

 TODO: the term _Pipeline Integrity_ is already used by GitLab: https://docs.gitlab.com/ci/pipeline_security/#pipeline-integrity

+TODO: on the devops page, the snippet should be added